 I recently received an email that the yearly renewal for my domain theforkinmyroad.com is approaching, and I realized how I've really neglected this blog.
 This doesn't particularly bother me so much since my most dedicated follower is my dad, and I call him everyday anyway.
 However, more importantly, I realized how quickly time has passed.
 There are many things that have happened since November 9, 2012.
 Here's a few things that have happened (in no particular order):

-- I met my cousin's beautiful 1/4 Filipino, 3/4 British baby
+I met my cousin's beautiful 1/4 Filipino and 3/4 British baby

 A lot's happened since last November 12th.
 A lot of things have changed, and I know I've changed.
 I've been to so many beautiful places, met incredible people, and learned a lot of things about myself and the world.
 I was just talking to a friend today about regrets or things we'd do different if we had the chance.
 The word "regret" always gets a bad rap because it has a negative connotation and implies you didn't do something right.
-However, I challenge this association.
+However, I challenge how we use the word “regret” in society.
 Regret is a natural and positive part of life and growth.
 If you look back on any given situation and believe that you did everything right, you're probably wrong.
 I think looking back and seeing where things could have gone differently is a sign of self-awareness and growth.
 It's an indication that you're a better person and that you have the ability to learn.
 I know I have regrets.
-I regret picking up that baby in Saigon.
 I regret not listening to that guy that told me not to swim too close to the waterfall.
 I (sometimes) regret making Mary climb the mountain when I knew she really didn't want to.
 Sorry, Mary.

 I'm positive that I've grown in this past year, but some things remain the same: